Yaoxuannn/Python_Tools/README.md

 ## md5_file.py

 Just a simple file using for calculate the md5 checksum.
-It has optimized a little for these BIG FILE.
+It has optimized a little for these BIG FILES.